This was originally all one horrendously long article. But I had to split it years ago and it has been in its current divisions ever since.

 And could he really count on Dumbledore not taking the oportunity to destroy his simulacrum ehile he was effectively trapped in the attempt to possess the boy?
 If the boy did manage to throw him out, he would have been back where he was two years earlier.
 (Well, yes, I suppose he was well enough aware that Albus probably wouldn’t do anything of the sort.
 That might have actually made a difference to things.)

 But we’ve only Dumbledore’s word for it that the attempt also caused Voldemort agonizing pain.
-And, while I can’t see any reason for him to be lying about it, I’m really not so inclined to accept Dumbledore’s word for everything unquestioned any more.
+And, while I can’t see any reason for Albus to be lying about it, I’m really not so inclined to accept Dumbledore’s word for everything unquestioned any more.

 From Harry’s PoV, it was only the reflection that if he died NOW he would see Sirius again that threw Voldemort out of his head and made the pain stop.
 So was it the attachment to Sirius, or his willing embracing of death that actually repelled Voldemort?
 We do not know.
 And if you ask me, neither did Albus.

 After all; on a computer you cannot replace a folder with a file.
 Or vice-versa.
-Or give them the same name.

-Or had the gleam been due to Dumbledore’s realization that Voldemort had introduced a paradox into the equation.
+Or was the gleam due to Dumbledore’s realization that Voldemort had introduced a paradox into the equation.
 In that by the protection that Albus had layered on top of Lily’s — in which so long as Harry was a minor in company with persons related by blood to Lily Potter he was protected from Lord Voldemort by “his mother’s blood”, and that by using Harry’s blood to create his simulacrum Lord Voldemort was now accounted as one of such “blood relations” and, that, consequently, so long as Harry was a minor and in Lord Voldemort’s company, Lord Voldemort would be unable to kill him?

 And Echo answers us none